aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/create-multipolygon-geometry/_index.md

 ```

 ## Step 1: Create Linear Rings
-First, we need to create LinearRings for each polygon.
-Each LinearRing represents a closed line string forming the boundary of a polygon.
+A **LinearRing** is a closed `LineString` that defines the outer or inner boundary of a polygon.
+Here we build two simple rings:

 ```csharp
 LinearRing firstRing = new LinearRing();
 firstRing.AddPoint(8.5, -2.5);